Ryan Grim

 Ryan W. Grim (born March 23, 1978) is an American author and journalist.
 Grim was Washington, D.C., bureau chief for HuffPost and formerly the Washington, D.C., bureau chief for The Intercept.
 In July 2024, Grim and The Intercepts co-founder Jeremy Scahill left The Intercept to co-found Drop Site News.
 He is an author and has published some of his books through Strong Arm Press, an independent progressive publishing house he cofounded.

-Grim and conservative journalist Emily Jashinsky were the regular Friday hosts of Rising before they resigned in September 2022 and joined Breaking Points, where they hosted the now defunct show Counterpoints and frequently appear on episodes as hosts.
+Grim is a current contributor at The American Prospect, an independent online and magazine publication focused on liberal policy analysis.
+He and conservative journalist Emily Jashinsky were the regular Friday hosts of Rising before they resigned in September 2022 and joined Breaking Points, where they hosted the now defunct show Counterpoints and frequently appear on episodes as hosts.

 Early life and education

 Grim was born in Allentown, Pennsylvania.
 He earned a Bachelor of Arts degree in Philosophy from St. Mary's College of Maryland, and Master of Public Policy from the University of Maryland, College Park.